 - 317,000 residential properties

 - 14,400 miles of road

 - 148 miles of marine beach

 - 18,800 acres of high marsh

-- 648,000 acres of forest

-\For definitions of these demographic terms, please see Volume II of this report.
+- For definitions of these demographic terms, please see the main report.

-2030205020702090NEAR TERMMID-CENTURYMID-LATE CENTURYEND OF CENTURY of Lyme disease.

-The summer mean temperature could increase by 3.6°F from the historical period (1950-2013), increasing tick activity and the risks

-Sea surface temperatures increase by 3.1°F, reducing marine fish catch and increasing risks from harmful bacterial infections.

-The historical 10 percent annual chance daily rainfall event (2.4 to 4 inches) could occur five times more frequently.

-Tropical cyclone frequency could increase by nearly 50 percent, leading to damage from storm surge.

-50 percent, leading to damage from storm surge, heavy rainfall, and high winds.
+2030 2050 2070 2090 NEAR TERM The summer mean temperature could increase by 3.6°F from the historical period (1950-2013), increasing tick activity and the risks MID-CENTURY Sea surface temperatures increase by 3.1°F, reducing marine fish catch and increasing risks of vibriosis.
+MID-LATE CENTURY The historical 10 percent annual chance daily rainfall event (2.4 to 4 inches) could occur five times more frequently.
+END OF CENTURY Tropical cyclone frequency could increase by nearly 50%, leading to damage from storm surge, heavy rainfall, and high winds.